-This is the first paper to systematically review and compare the use of cadaveric tissue, animal tissue and live animals in a wet lab simulation environment for urological surgery.
-Against a backdrop of restricted training time for surgical trainees in the present environment, the need for a representative, cost-effective and realistic wet lab model is imperative, and this is clearly a growing issue with the earliest study being published in 2004.
-It is clear from reviewing the literature that wet lab simulation is being utilised across a range of procedures, however a clear bias towards the use of wet lab simulation for laparoscopic and endoscopic procedures.
-The reasons for this have not been formally elucidated, but it appears that the high level of dexterity required for successful procedures have driven innovation in training techniques, namely wet lab simulation.
+This is the first paper to systematically review and compare the use of cadaveric tissue, animal tissue, and live animals in a wet lab simulation environment for urological surgery.
+Against a backdrop of restricted training time for surgical trainees in the present environment, the need for a representative, cost-effective, and realistic wet lab model is imperative, and this is clearly a growing issue.
+It is clear from reviewing the literature that wet lab simulation is being used across a range of procedures, however, there is a clear bias towards the use of wet lab simulation for laparoscopic and endoscopic procedures.
+The reasons for this have not been formally elucidated, but it appears that the high level of dexterity required for successful procedures has driven innovation in training techniques, namely wet lab simulation.

-It is lamentable that most studies are of poor quality with only a single study demonstrating 1b LoE being an RCT of good quality (albeit of small size with 29 participants) and 3 studies being randomised (but not necessarily controlled) studies with an average of 22.7 participants per study and demonstrated 2a LoE.
-No study demonstrated Level 1 LoR.
+Most studies are of poor quality, with only a single study demonstrating LoE 1b (a randomized controlled trial, albeit with a small size with 29 participants), and three studies demonstrated LoE 2a (randomized but not necessarily controlled, with an average of 22.7 participants per study).
+No study demonstrated LoR 1.

 Overall, many studies were small, with a mode of 20 participants per study.
-This however this correlates with the findings of Van Nortwick, Lendvay, Jensen, Wright, Horvath, Kim , who reviewed validity studies and found an average of 37 participants per study (Median=29).
-A significant proportion were often descriptive-only, demonstrating no more than Level 4 LoR.
-This is disappointing as many of the studies show promising potential but have not undergone comparative research.
+This correlates with the findings of Van Nortwick et al, who reviewed validity studies and found an average of 37 participants per study (median=29).
+A significant proportion were often descriptive-only, demonstrating no more than LoR 4.
+Many of the studies show potential but have not undergone comparative research.

-The vast majority of studies featured face validation (72.1%) however vanishingly few studies demonstrated higher level validation with only 2 studies demonstrating concurrent validity and 2 studies on predictive validity.
-This is also consistent with the findings of Van Nortwick, Lendvay, Jensen, Wright, Horvath, Kim who found only 24% of studies they reviewed demonstrated concurrent validity and 5% on predictive validity.
+Most studies featured face validation (72.1%), however, few demonstrated higher-level validation, with only two studies demonstrating concurrent validity and two studies on predictive validity.
+This is also consistent with the findings of Van Nortwick e al, who found only 24% of studies they reviewed demonstrated concurrent validity and 5% predictive validity.

-Most studies were in animal models which is to be expected from the discussions of authors highlighting the superior visual and tactile realism of animal models compared to bench-top dry lab models.
-However, within wet lab models, the realistic anatomy and tissue feel of cadavers means that it retains its 'gold standard' status in simulated training.
-The higher cost, poorer availability and ethical concerns related to use of this tissue, mean that it cannot be the sole method of wet lab simulation for surgical trainees.
+Most studies were in animal models, which is to be expected from the discussions of authors highlighting the superior visual and tactile realism of animal models compared to bench-top dry lab models.
+However, within wet lab models, the realistic anatomy and tissue feel of cadavers means that it retains its "gold standard" status in simulated training.
+The higher cost, poorer availability, and ethical concerns related to use of this tissue mean that it cannot be the sole method of wet lab simulation for surgical trainees.
 The numerous studies concerning animal models indicates the pertinence of this point.

 The major point discussed in relation to cadaveric models is that animal models are cheaper and without the same ethical considerations (especially if using ex-vivo tissue models).
-Cadaver acquisition is beset with problems regarding culture, religion and the necessity for organ donation, which has therefore reduced the supply of appropriate tissue , in conjunction with the increase in medical students, and subsequently, surgical trainees.
+Cadaver acquisition is beset with problems regarding culture, religion, and the necessity for organ donation, which has reduced the supply of appropriate tissue, in conjunction with the increase in medical students, and subsequently, surgical trainees.

-We have previously espoused a training algorithm for use in urology, suggesting trainees commence with virtual reality models and continue onto dry-lab models, followed by animal tissue and live animal models .
-Cadaveric samples form a later stage of training, enabling the 'fine-tuning' of skills on the relatively scarce numbers of available cadavers.
-The general concordance of wet lab model usage between surgical specialties would suggest that this algorithm could be translated for use across numerous specialities with positive effects on patient safety and learning quality.
+We have previously espoused a training algorithm for use in urology, suggesting trainees commence with VR models and continue onto dry-lab models, followed by animal tissue and live animal models.
+Cadaveric samples form a later stage of training, enabling the fine-tuning of skills on the relatively scarce numbers of available cadavers.
+The general concordance of wet lab model usage between surgical specialties would suggest that this algorithm could be translated for use across numerous specialities, with positive effects on patient safety and learning quality.

-Virtual reality (VR) models have gained traction over recent years within certain specialities, including urology.
+VR models have gained traction within certain specialities over recent years, including urology.
 A further extension to our work could systematically review the introduction of VR models into the variety of surgical fields.